Jerry-Shaw/Nervsys/README.md

     ...

+_Special codes in config file_

+    Important data should be carefully checked for granting permission firstly.

+    Exit the code when the data is not passed the checking immediately to avoid CORS.
+    Or you can output some JSON data to let the client know the request was denied.

+    Example:

+    if ('some key' !== $_SERVER['HTTP_Key']) exit('{"err": 1, "msg": "Request Denied!"}');

 **About "cfg.php" in Project root directory**

 Each project could have a "cfg.php" as the only config file for the whole project script, in which we can set some values for extension's variables or some sepcial definitions.